-Scituate Housing Authority has received the following waivers from DHCD's regulations.
+SCITUATE HOUSING AUTHORITY has received the following waivers from EOHLC's regulations.
 This list does not include vacancy waivers, pet waivers, or any waivers that would release personally identifiable tenant or applicant data.

-Description Reason Date Waiver Approved by DHCD Date Expired Biennial recertification of c.667 rents staff reorganization- hours reduced, primarily elderly population 01/13/2015 01/13/2025 Waiver to join RCAT assistance with Capital Needs Assessment, CIP, project management, reporting 07/01/2019 06/30/2022
+Description Reason Date Approved by EOHLC Date Expired Biennial recertification of c.667 rents Staff re-organization - hours reduced, primarily elderly population 1/13/2015 Waiver to join RCAT Assistance with CIP 7/1/2019

-The list of waivers has been provided by the LHA and has not been verified by DHCD.
+\The list of waivers has been provided by the LHA and has not been verified by EOHLC.